pierrepeterlongo/kmers_ebame-9/README.md

 2. `accession='basename $filename | cut -d "." -f 1'`; collects the accession value (`DRR024015` on the example).
   - It removes the path of the filename (removes `/ifb/data/public/teachdata/ebame/kmindex/SRA_VIRAL/`)
   - It cuts the remaining (`DRR024015.unitigs.fa`) to keep only what is before first '.' (`cut -d "." -f 1`)
 3. it prints the accession followed by ':' and then the full path
+4. At the end we store everything in `fof.txt` with `> fof.txt`
 </p>
 </details>